cordeirossauro/HorseRace/README.md

 Simple game written in python that simulates a horse race and allows the player to bet on a horse.

 # Instructions
-Just download the ZIP file and run HorseRace.py from the terminal with
+Just download the ZIP file, extract it and run HorseRace.py from the terminal with

 > python3 HorseRace.py